browne0/FactsOfToday/README.md

 #Optional User Stories:

-- [ ] As a user I would like to select color schemes
+- [x] As a user I would like to select color schemes
+    - @darrell1994
 - [ ] As a user I would like to use the 6s force touch to push and pop article links.
 - [ ] As a user I would like to see images from Wikipedia API on the tableview before opening the links.
 - [x] As a user I would like to be able to choose to receive a daily event notification.